allejo/jekyll-toc/README.md

 ## Usage

 Alright, so how do you use it?
-In any given Jekyll layout, you have the `content` variable, which has the HTML rendered from the markdown source.

 1. Download the latest [`toc.html`](/_includes/toc.html) file
-2. Toss that file in your `_includes` folder
+2. Toss that file in your `_includes` folder.
-3. Use it in your Liquid
+3. Use it in your template layout where you have `{{ content }}` which is the HTML rendered from the markdown source with this liquid tag:

    ```liquid
    {% include toc.html html=content %}